scaleinnotech/Learn.MakerCloud_en/docs/ch6_subscribe/ai2/subscribe_ai2.md

 ![img_publishhello.gif](img/img_publishhello.gif)

-The label on the App will show "hello".
+The label on the App should show "hello".

 **Note: If you subscribe to more than one topic, you should use logic blocks to check the topic after receiving the message and before displaying it**